There are two parts to declaring and initializing a local variable.

 - Boolean variables can be assigned

 - Character variables are assigned a character literal.
 A literal is a fixed value.
 A character literal is enclosed in single quotes.
-For following are examples of character literals:
+The following are examples of character literals:

 Your Turn